 The ruins at Chichen Itza get all the attention, but most locals will tell you that the best Mayan ruins in the Yucatan peninsula are actually an hour southwest of Merida at Uxmal.

-You can get to Uxmal by driving, by taking a bus from the city center, or by taking any one of the numerous tours on offer.
-Book now online for only $39.
+You can get to Uxmal by driving, taking a bus from the city center, or taking any of the numerous tours on offer.

 #4 Chill Out on Progreso Beach